xavierbrasher/push_over_over_args/README.md

 It would return with a success or failure

 ## Setup
+Compile the rust application and move it to your bin folder or wherever you want it to be located.

 Where the executable is located, you would need to create a file called .env In that file you would want to type
 ```